-I engage the tarot as a tool for exploring and finding choices, guidance, and empowerment for creating solutions to challenges.
-Since life doesn’t come with a road map, it’s helpful to have tarot and other tools as navigational aids when there’s a fork in the road, a traffic jam, a detour, or what seems like a complete dead end.
+I believe tarot cards can be used as a tool for exploring and finding choices, guidance, and empowerment for creating solutions to challenges.
+Since life doesn’t come with a road map, it’s helpful to have creative ways to help us proactively navigate when there’s a fork in the road, a traffic jam, a detour, or what seems like a complete dead end.

 I came to this practice after years of studying ideas and fields that interest me—things like humanistic psychology, social work, counseling, various forms of divination, world religions, mindfulness, and various thinkers on self-development and empowerment.